 Japanese Bobtail cats are a bit different from other cat breeds.
-Come learn what makes these felines so unusual.
+Learn what makes these felines so unusual and why some even think they bring good luck.

 About Japanese Bobtails Cats